tianxunaicaoke/UML--Creater/README.md

 # Quick - UML
 ### Getting Start
+In some case we need to generate UML diagram for exist code for some reason like warm up with some new project,or learn some new technical framework...
 This tool will help developer to create PlantUML automatic by add annotations to source code.
-This tool is working for java project.
+And this tool is only working for java based project now.
->Add the dependence to the module which you want to create PlantUML
+>Add the dependence to the module which need to generate uml by this tool
 ~~~~
 dependencies {
     implementation 'com.example.xtian:QuickUML:v1.0.1'
 }
 ~~~~
-#### How to use annotation create ClassUML
+#### How to use annotation to create ClassUML
 >The annotation for ClassUML named @IncludeClass.
->Add the annotation above the class which you want to include in created UML.
+>Add the annotation above the class which include in generated UML.
->And this annotation only can be marked on class, if not will get the UMLAnnotationNotOnRightPlaceException.
+>And this annotation only can be marked on class, if not process will throw the UMLAnnotationNotOnRightPlaceException.
->You can define the class belong to which node and which package by fill the attribute 'umlNode' and 'umlPackage'.
+>You can define the class node and package by fill the attribute 'umlNode' and 'umlPackage'.
->You can add the note for this class by fill the attribute 'umlNote'.
+>And add the note for this class by fill the attribute 'umlNote'.
 >The QuickUML will automatic include super class/interface of the annotated class.
 ~~~
 -------------------------